 How to play for the USWNT?

 Much like playing professionally, there is no secret formula for playing on the USWNT.
-However, by taking a look at some of the top players, we can see crucial steps.
+However, looking at some top players, we can see crucial steps.

 - Played on very strong, successful club/high school teams.

-- Played D1 college soccer at a Power 5 school
+- I played D1 college soccer at a Power 5 school

 - Were on youth women’s national teams